NotFoundGG/recommend-lib/README.md

 1. you can also download experiment data from links below:
     - [MovieLens 100K](https://grouplens.org/datasets/movielens/100k/)

-2. Item-Ranking recommendation algorithms reimplementation with pytorch-gpu and [Surprise](https://github.com/NicolasHug/Surprise) Toolkit.
+2. Item-Ranking recommendation algorithms reimplementation with pytorch-gpu, [Surprise](https://github.com/NicolasHug/Surprise) Toolkit and [deepctr-torch](https://github.com/shenweichen/DeepCTR-Torch).

 ## The requirements are as follows: